Most Common Eye Injuries and How to Treat Them

 Eye injuries can be extremely serious and require immediate attention.
 Although some conditions can be resolved without a visit to the eye doctor, in any case of eye injury in which there is a doubt as to the severity of the damage, you should seek care from an emergency doctor or ophthalmologist.
 Below is a list of the most common eye injuries with advice on how to treat them:

 - Corneal abrasion, or a scratched eye, is an injury that should receive medical attention.
 Corneal abrasions are very painful and result in redness of the eye and often an extreme sensitivity to light.
 A doctor is necessary as they will be able to investigate the scratch to avoid the risk of infection.
 If you know you have scratched your eye, do not rub it and, if you can, cover it with a paper cup or clear eye shield until you can be seen by a doctor.

-- Black eye is typically treated with an ice pack.
+- A black eye is typically treated with an ice pack.
 However, protracted eye swelling after an impact from sports or activity should be looked at by a doctor.

 Eye injuries are no minor matter.
 Treat every incident of eye trauma as potentially dangerous and take all necessary precaution—for example, protective eyewear.
 Be sure to provide as accurate a description of the injury as possible to medical professionals and always indicate to a doctor if you wear contact lenses.
 This is key information for treatment.